noiseprotocol/noise_spec/noise.md

 The cipher key must be at least 256 bits because:

  * The cipher key accumulates the DH output, so collision-resistance is desirable

+Little-endian is preferred because:

+ * Bignum libraries almost always use little-endian.
+ * The standard ciphersuites use Curve25519, Curve448, and ChaCha20/Poly1305, which are little-endian.
+ * Most modern processors are little-endian.

 13. IPR
 ========